+Interest earned from a fixed deposit is fully taxable.
 Tax deducted at source, or TDS, is interest directly deducted from people when they receive payments, salaries, fees, commissions, rent or income from any other sources.
-Whether FDs are taxable or not, remains a question that hounds almost everyone.

-– Individuals who are below 60 years of age, can submit Form 15G to their financial institutions.
+- Form 15G: Individuals who are below 60 years of age can submit Form 15G to their financial institutions